PTSD treatment for military, first responders and veterans

 Phase 1: History and Treatment Plan

-The first few sessions our counselors and therapists discuss why our member came to therapy, symptoms, and the behaviors stemming from the symptoms of their problems.
+In the first few sessions, our counsellors and therapists discuss why our members came to therapy, symptoms, and the behaviours stemming from the symptoms of their problems.

 Phase 2: Preparation